Bruce

 remember when I said you don’t piss me off 1/10th as much as he

 does?
 I take it back.”
 Her comment was playful, but Nightwing looked at her seriously.
 “You ain’t heard nothing yet.
+Look,

-Look, Selina, I don’t know how much you heard about what
+Selina, I don’t know how much you heard about what was said that day, when Bruce

+told me about Nathan and Brian Everwood.
 One minute, I’m sitting there the master of my own fate, having built

 something that’s going to be important in the fight for Gotham.
 And the